Grant Process FAQ

 What is the deadline for the grant application?

-The deadline for the online grant application is June 15, 2023.
+The deadline for the online grant application is July 15, 2024.

 Can our organization submit different grant applications in different categories?

-No, each organization may submit only one grant application per year.
+No. Each organization may only submit one grant application per year.

 Why won’t you tell us which focus area to apply in?